-The Oriole Place Residents were featured on News Channel 5 due to the increased traffic and safety concerns.
-See the full story by clicking the link and read the excerpt below.
+The Oriole Place Residents were featured on News Channel 4 due to the increased traffic and safety concerns.
+See the full story by clicking the link.

 There’s a new push to reduce speed limits in residential neighborhoods across Nashville.